Is my foster child ‘just fussy’?

 - Try to make mealtimes as enjoyable as possible.

-If you are still worried or concerned, you can talk through this more with your, child’s Health Visitor (age appropriate), GP, social worker or placement manager.
+If you are still worried or concerned, you can talk through this more with your child’s Health Visitor (age appropriate), GP, social worker or placement manager.
+You can also contact AFA Fostering directly for help and support.

 González, Carlos.
 (2012) My Child Won’t Eat!: How to enjoy mealtimes without worry London: Pinter and Martin LTD.